How To Make Curd Or Dahi At Home

 Added to 41 cookbooks

-Curds or ‘dahi’ is a food that Indians like to have any time of the day – not only with their meals but also as a snack!
+Curds or ‘dahi’ is a dairy product made by coagulating milk which leads to curdling.
+It is mostly made at home in every Indian household.
+Indians like to have homemade dahi any time of the day – not only with their meals but also as a snack!

-The best part is that Curd is quite easy to make at home.
+The best part is that curd is quite easy to make at home and inexpensive.
 It is however important to have a sample of homemade curd to make good curds as store-bought ones don’t work most of the time.

 So, if you do not have curds made the previous day, try to get a tablespoon or two of it from a neighbour or good friend.